jayballz69/likamaballz/.history/AI_CODING_BASELINE_RULES_20250513152349.md

 ---

+<!-- id: VCS-01, priority: MUST, tags: [git,version-control] -->
 ## 8. Version Control (Git) Discipline
-<!-- id: VCS-01, priority: MUST, tags: [git,version-control] -->
 - MUST: Commit all changes to code, configuration, and documentation with clear, descriptive messages following Conventional Commits.
 - MUST: Require human review of AI-generated changes before commit; use `git diff` to inspect changes.
 - SHOULD: Use branches for experiments and significant changes; test thoroughly on branches before merging.
-- MUST NOT: Use `git push --force` on shared branches unless coordinated and documented. (see CRM-01)
+- MUST NOT: Use `git push --force` on shared branches unless coordinated and documented.
 - MUST: Maintain a comprehensive `.gitignore` and review it regularly.
 - MUST: Pull latest changes before starting new work to avoid conflicts.
 - MUST: Follow commit message format: summary line ~50 characters, body wrapped at 72 characters, using Conventional Commits.